-In case of absence, the student is responsible for notifying the appropriate instructor before the scheduled exam and for making arrangements to take the missed exam.
-A "no call, no show" absence from the scheduled exam time may result in failure of the exam.
-The student should be prepared to take the missed exam within one week of the exam date unless other arrangements are made with the instructor.
+In case of absence, the student is responsible for notifying the appropriate instructor before the scheduled exam and arranging to take the missed exam.
+A "no call, no show" absence from the scheduled exam time will result in failure of the exam.
+With appropriate notice, the student should be prepared to take the missed exam within one week of the exam date unless other arrangements are made with the instructor.
 A student who misses a scheduled exam may receive up to a 5% deduction from the exam score.